TezBaydu/Milestone-project-4-GraphicDesign/README.md

 * They want to be able to:
 1. Have easy navigation.
-2. Find how the website was created.
-3. Be able to see sources for design.
-4. Be able to make contact with Developer/Site Owner.
+2. Be able to make contact with Developer/Site Owner.
-5. Have an opportunity to clone site if wanting to use content.
+3. Have an opportunity to clone site if wanting to use content.
+4. Option to access repository if authorised

 [Back to top ⇧](#introduction)